 - Start by cutting or having your child cut the foam into pizza toppings.
-We made pineapple, peperoni, green peppers and olives.
+We made pineapple, pepperoni, green peppers, and olives.

-- I made the oven by flipping a box over, cutting one side out and adding some buttons and clock on a sheet of construction paper and taping it on.
+- I made the oven by flipping a box over, cutting one side out and adding some buttons and clock on a sheet of construction paper, and then taping it on.

 - Start making some pizza – my son started by throwing the dough.

 - Add the sauce with crayons.